EVENTS AT THE NY MUSEUM OF JEWISH HERITAGE - IN PERSON SCREENING AND TALKBACK - May 4, 2025 / 2:00 PM ET

 Roberto "Itchy" Ioannucci and writer Mark Brown have been best friends since their youth.
 Roberto played a significant role in introducing Walter, the watchmaker, to Mark.
 Walter shared his haunting, dehumanizing memories of the Stutthof concentration camp with Roberto, but Roberto also witnessed Walter's triumphs.
 After Walter passed away, Roberto inherited his collection of watch repair tools and bench.
 He sought out a watch museum in Upstate NY to preserve Walter's prized possessions in a permanent exhibition as a tribute to his dear friend.
 Before Walter passed away, he asked Roberto to share his story, and Roberto turned to Mark to write it.
 It's a privilege to share Walter's extraordinary life and to honor his courage and accomplishments.

-Mitch Yapko is a multi-award-winning writer/director/producer, known for his comedic and unique character work, focusing often on surreal characters in real-life situations.
+Mitch Yapko is a multi-award-winning director, known for his unique character work, focusing often on real characters in surreal situations.
 He looks for the heart of the story, and strives to make all of his films relatable.
-He loves to pull people out of their day-to-day lives and into his imagined worlds.
-His films have shown in over 150 festivals over the years, including the Sundance Film Festival (“Smilf” winner, short film jury prize), Dances With Films, Newport Beach Film Festival (“Always Worthy” achievement in filmmaking award), and many more.
+He loves taking ideas from concept through to completion, and loves to pull people out of their day-to-day lives and into his imagined worlds.
+His films have shown in over 200 film festivals over the years, including Sundance Film Festival, Austin Film Festival, Santa Barbara International Film Festival, Dances with Films, and many others.

 After attending the Philadelphia College of Performing Arts, Cynthia made her way to New York City, where she studied at The American Academy of Dramatic Arts, and upon graduation, she began working in Off-Broadway and regional theatres.